clasen/ConfigPath/README.md

 Found a bug or have a feature request?
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

-Let's make ConfigPath even better, together! 🎉
+Let's make Configre even better, together! 🎉

 ## 📄 License